 They call him “the Picasso of flower arranging”—indeed, Daniël Ost has managed to augment some of nature’s most arresting blooms with his keen eye for arrangement and design.
 Ost prefers to call himself a bloembinder, the Dutch term for an artist whose principal materials are floral.

 Born in Sint-Niklaas, Belgium, Ost received initial training in his home country and in the Netherlands, where botanical artists are taught to use as many flowers as possible to maximize their commission.
-But upon visiting Japan for the first time in 1983, he befriended ikebana grand master Noboru Kurisaki, who would become Ost’s mentor.
+But upon visiting Japan for the first time in 1983, Ost befriended ikebana grand master Noboru Kurisaki, who would become his mentor.

 Ost’s aesthetic is all his own, and though he has been compared to heavyweight sculptors Anish Kapoor, Claes Oldenburg, and Andy Goldsworthy, he’s considered the world’s preeminent floral artist, responsible for raising exquisite royal weddings and international exhibitions to another level.
 His horticultural showcase for The New York Botanical Garden presents the widest breadth of orchid diversity in any Orchid Show to date, showcasing each and every flower as an individual thing of artful beauty.